The Complexity of HyperQPTL: HyperQPTL

 Let us first explain how we encode traces as sets of natural numbers.
 Let $\pair \colon \nats\times\nats \rightarrow\nats$ denote Cantor's pairing function defined as $\pair(i,j) = \frac{1}{2}(i+j)(i+j+1) +j$, which is a bijection and can be implemented in arithmetic.
 Then, we encode a trace~$t \in (\pow{\ap})^\omega$ by the set~$S_t =\set{\pair(i,\prop) \mid i \in \nats \text{ and } \prop \in t(i)} \subseteq \nats$.
 Now, one can write a formula~$\phi_\istrace(Y)$ which is satisfied in $\natsstruct$ if and only if the interpretation of $Y$ encodes a trace over $\ap$~\cite{DBLP:conf/csl/Frenkel025}.

+Recall that our plan is to existentially quantify a model (a set of traces), which is encoded by a set of sets of natural numbers, i.e., a type~$2$ object.
+Then, we want to evaluate the formula over that model using arithmetic.
+Furthermore, the semantics of $\hyqptl$ as defined in Subsection~\ref{subsec_hyperqptl_syse} updates the model~$T$ every time a proposition is quantified, i.e., from $T$ to $T[\propvar\mapsto t_\propvar]$ for some trace~$t_\propvar \in (\pow{\propvar})^\omega$.
+To capture this update naively, in case $\propvar$ is universally quantified, requires universal quantification of a type~$2$ object that captures the encoding of $T[\propvar\mapsto t_\propvar]$.
+However, this would not yield the desired $\Sigma_1^2$ upper bound.

-In the semantics of $\hyqptl$ as defined above, propositional quantification updates the set of traces the formula is evaluated over (the $T$ in $T, \Pi, i \models \phi$) by uniformly updating the truth values of a proposition in the traces.
-Here, however, it is more convenient to leave the $T$ unchanged and instead keep track of the truth values assigned to propositions using an assignment mapping propositions~$\propvar$ to sequences in $(\pow{\set{\propvar}})^\omega$.
-Hence, in this proof we will be working with two assignments, a trace assignment and a propositional assignment.
+However, we do not need to update the model~$T$ as long as we keep track of $t_\propvar$, as all traces in $T$ have the same truth values w.r.t.\ $\propvar$, i.e., those of $t_\propvar$.
+Hence, we keep track of the truth values assigned to quantified propositions using an assignment mapping propositions~$\propvar$ to sequences in $(\pow{\set{\propvar}})^\omega$.
+Thus, in this proof we work with two assignments, a trace assignment and a propositional assignment.
 To clearly distinguish them, we use the symbols~$\Pi_t$ and $\Pi_p$, respectively.

-Note that $\Pi_t$ and $\Pi_p$ contain enough information to evaluate quantifier-free formulas: For a position~$i$ we define \begin{itemize}